Last Updated on September 18, 2025 by Maged kamel

 We have (3x2x1)=6 permutation matrices for the 3×3 matrix.
 6 sketches showing these arrangements in the next slide image.

-The first option is the normal identity matrix I, where row 1 is followed by row 2 and at the end by row 3.
-There is an interesting remark as for the permutation matrix that it has only one 1 in any of its columns or rows.
-No more than 3(1 s) in the case of a 3×3 matrix.
-Multiplying the identity matrix with any matrix 3×3 will not cause any changes in the arrangement of rows.
+The first option is the normal identity matrix I, where row 1 is followed by row 2, and at the end by row 3.
+There is an interesting remark about the permutation matrix that it has only one 1 in any of its columns or rows.
+No more than 3(1s) in the case of a 3×3 matrix.
+Multiplying the identity matrix by any 3×3 matrix will not cause any changes in the arrangement of rows.

-This is the second arrangement of a permutation matrix (3×3) it is called P12, where there is a swap between row 1 to row 2 and accordingly from r2 to r1, while the third row remains unchanged.
+This is the second arrangement of a permutation matrix (3×3), it is called P213, where there is a swap between row 1 to row 2 and accordingly from r2 to r1, while the third row remains unchanged.

 This is the Omni calculator for estimating various items of linear algebra -LU Decomposition Calculator.